KDE/clazy/src/checks/level2/README-implicit-casts.md

         void func(int duration);
         func(someBool);

-This case is disabled due to false positives when calling C code.
+This last case is disabled due to false positives when calling C code.
-You can uncomment it and recompile clazy as it usually finds bugs.
+You can enable it by with:
+`export CLAZY_EXTRA_OPTIONS=implicit-casts-bool-to-int`